Supercolony-net/openbrush-contracts/doc/src/examples/pausable.md

 ```

 3. Declare storage struct and declare the field related to `PausableStorage`
-   Then you need to derive `PausableStorage` trait and mark according field
+   Then you need to derive `PausableStorage` trait and mark corresponding field
    with `#[PausableStorageField]` attribute.
 Deriving this trait allows you to reuse
    the default implementation of `Pausable`.